cybercongress/cybernomics/bostrom/README.md

 System designed in the way that investminted `ampere_base_investmint_amount` for `ampere_base_investmint_period` yields 1 A.

-`ampere_base_investmint_period`, `volt_base_investmint_period` - are periods of investminting H token for selected token (A or V) by current neuron.
-These periods are chosen by neurons according to their understanding and priorities of maximizing their benefits.
+`ampere_base_investmint_period`, `volt_base_investmint_period` - are periods of investminting H token for the selected token (A or V) by the current neuron.
+These periods are chosen by neurons themselves according to their understanding and priorities of maximizing their benefits.

 `ampere_base_investmint_period`, `volt_base_investmint_period` are limited by the `investmint_max_period` system
 setting, which has the dynamic formula written below.